Homework assignments

 Additional problems:

-1. Show that the expression for conv(K) given on page 4 is indeed convex.
 (There are two expressions for conv(K) on that page.
 I mean the first, more general one that does not assume a finite set.)

 2.